- Apparently, the SysMenu.dll Windows 10 error occurs most often than not after an OS upgrade.

 - Removing the faulty file by following our solution will surely fix your SysMenu.dll error.

 - Your browser might also cause the error message.

-Many Windows 10 users have reported start up errors preventing them from properly using their computers.
-One of the most common errors that Windows 10 PC owners encounter are related to the SysMenu.dll file.
+Many Windows 10 users have reported start-up errors preventing them from properly using their computers.
+The most common errors that Windows 10 PC owners encounter are related to the SysMenu.dll file.